kolosovpetro/FindingTheDerivativeOfPolynomialsViaDoubleLimit/README.md

-# Differentiation of polynomials via double limit
+# Finding the derivative of polynomials via double limit